How to Treat the Flu

 Other herbal remedies that may help when you have flu include:

-Also, potency varies widely from product to product.
-That makes it hard to know if an herb really works -- or if you’re getting enough of it to make any difference.
-Experts recommend sticking with those that have been certified by a third party, such as U.S. Pharmacopeia (USP) or NSF International.
-It’s also a good idea to check with your doctor before trying an herbal remedy, as some interact with other medications.
-And be sure your doctor knows of everything you are taking -- prescription and over-the-counter medicine and alternative treatments.
+Also, strength varies widely from product to product.
+That makes it hard to know if an herb really works -- or if you’re getting enough of it to help.
+Stick with those that have been certified by a third party, like U.S. Pharmacopeia (USP) or NSF International.

 Vitamin and Mineral Supplements